-Contact Us Board on Research Data and Information Policy and Global Affairs Division The National Academies 500 Fifth Street, NW Washington, DC 20001 USA Email: email@example.com Phone: (202) 334-3049
+Contact Us Board on Research Data and Information Policy and Global Affairs Division The National Academies of Sciences, Engineering, and Medicine 500 Fifth Street, NW Washington, DC 20001 USA Email: firstname.lastname@example.org Phone: (202) 334-3049

 REPORT RELEASE: The Case for International Sharing of Scientific Data: A Focus on Developing Countries

 The Board on International Scientific Organizations (BISO), and the U.S. Committee on Data for Science and Technology (US CODATA) under the Board on Research Data and Information (BRDI), in consultation with the Committee on Freedom and Responsibility in the conduct of Science (CFRS) of the International Council for Science (ICSU), organized a 2-day international symposium in Washington, DC on 18-19 April 2011.
 We are pleased to announce the release of the proceedings of the speaker presentations from that meeting, The Case for International Sharing of Scientific Data: A Focus on Developing Countries.
 It is available electronically at: http://www.nap.edu/catalog.php?record_id=17019 .